Obadah-H/Edge-Detector-for-Segmented-Images/README.md

 # Edge Detector for Segmented Images
-Once, I had to train an edge detector with a database which doesn't contain edges, it contained only images and their segmentations.
-As a lazy person, I searched quickly in the internet and didn't find something ready to convert them to edges.
+Once, I had to train an edge detector with a database which contained images and their segmentations instead of edges.
+As a lazy person, I googled for something ready to convert them to edges, but didn't find anything.
 So, I wrote this script.

 ## Features
 * "Detect" edges of segmented images